jfcloutier/karma_agency/notes/symbolic_cognitive_robotics.md

       * The prediction error with the highest precision has sway
       * Tie-breaking is random

-* The precision of a prediction error (a float between 0 and 1) is a function of:
+* The precision of a prediction error (0% to 100%) is a function of:
   * The confidence of the emitting CA in the contradicting belief, which is a function of:
-    * The accuracy of the supporting causal model
+    * The accuracy of the supporting causal model behind the belief (see below)
-    * The duration of the supporting trend modulated by
+    * The duration of the perceptual trend supporting the belief, modulated by (see below)
-      * the average precision and variance of the perceptions aggregated by the trend
+      * the average precision and variance of the perceptions aggregated by the trend (see below)

 ## A CA's beliefs

-* What's imagined, derived, partitioned and categorized by the CA
+* Abelief is what's imagined (latent) or synthesized by the CA
   * from its perceptions
-    * unrefuted predictions + prediction errors about the beliefs of CAs in its immediate umwelt
+    * which are unrefuted predictions + prediction errors about the beliefs of CAs in its immediate umwelt
-* Beliefs are available to other CA's as *synthetic or latent* and thus *novel* perceptions
+* Beliefs are available to other CA's as _synthetic or latent_ and thus _novel_ perceptions
 * Beliefs are abduced predicates
   * needed to formulate a causal theory (latent)
   * or needed to label significant perceptual trends (synthetic)
-* Beliefs have associated normativity (pleasant vs unpleasant vs indifferent beliefs)
+* Beliefs have associated normativity (pleasant vs unpleasant vs indifferent beliefs) from ambient feelings
 * "Thin now" vs. "thick now" beliefs
-  * Thin now beliefs
+  * Thin now beliefs are
-    * Unobserved but imagined/abduced properties/relations/objects to (causally) make sense of observations - the thin now -
+    * unobserved but imagined/abduced properties/relations/objects to (causally) make sense of observations
-  * Thick now beliefs
+  * Thick now beliefs are
-  * Synthetic, induced from, and thus supported by, perceptual trends - the thick now -
+    * synthetic beliefs, induced from, and thus supported by, perceptual trends

 ### Perceptual trends support synthetic beliefs

-* Trends support the synthesis of beliefs in the thick now
+* Perceptual trends (from the analysis of past perceptions) support synthetic beliefs
+* A trend is about the relation or property of a given object
+  * A relation associates two objects
+  * A property associates an object and a value from a defined domain of values
-* A trend is given a value
+* A trend is itself given a value
-  * one of stable, unstable, up or down
+  * a trend is either stable, unstable, up, down
-* Specific vs generic trend
-  * Specific trend-
-    * `trend(<predicate name>(<object name>, <object name> | <domain value>), <trend value>, <since>)` - a trend on an instance of a property/relation (stable, unstable)
-  * Generic trend - `trend(<predicate name>(<object name>), <trend value>, <since>)` - a trends on a type of property/relation for an object (stable, unstable, up, down)
+    * `trend(<predicate name>(<object name>), <trend value>, <since>)`
     * for relations, up/down describes a count of related objects,
-    * for properties, up/down describes the rise/fall in values (property value domains are ordered from lesser to greater)
+    * for properties, up/down describes the rise/fall in values
+      * property value domains are ordered from lesser to greater
 * Memorizing trends
+  * A CA keeps a limited history of past perceptions
+    * It is the CA's short-term memory (developing trends)
+    * Individual, past perceptions are eventually forgotten
-  * A compressed trend and associated normativity can be preserved as long-term memory
+  * A "compressed" trend (a trend about now forgotten perceptions) can be preserved as long-term memory
     * `compressed(<trend>, <time interval>)`
-    * and associated with past beliefs (that the trends supported)
+    * It is associated with remembered past beliefs (that the trends supported)
+      * When past beliefs are forgotten so are their associated compressed trends
-  * Uncompressed trends represent short-term memory (developing trends)
+    * Compressed trends represent the CA's long-term memory

-#### Inducing/deriving beliefs from trends
+#### Inducing beliefs from trends

+* Beliefs are induced from the analysis of trends, themsleves produced from analyzing a perceptual history.
+  * A belief induced form the analysis of a trend is then supported by that trend.
+  * Induction can result from
-* By association
+    * Associating
       * Synthetic properties/relations are supported by attention-worthy (strongly felt or surprising) trends
         * `<synthetic property name>(<object_name>, true | false)`
         * `<synthetic relation name>(<object name>, <object name>)`
-* By partition
+    * Partitioning
       * Parts-whole beliefs are induced by detecting boundaries in an observed object.
         * `in(<new object name>, <object name>)`
       * How are boundaries detected?
         * An object has differentiable, stable sub-trends that coincide in time
         * This might indicate that different parts of the object were being observed at different times
           * e.g. "patch of food" in the "ground" in the "world" ("self" is always in the "world")
       * A part is not of the same object type as the whole (assuming no fractal objects)
-* By categorization
+    * Categorizing
       * Beliefs about partition cause the abduction of new objects (the parts)
-  * The "part" object ia assigned a new (abduced) object type
+      * The "part" object is assigned a new (abduced) object type
       * `is_a(<object_name>, <new object_type>)`
+* A trend is **significant** and worthy of belief induction if
+  * it breaks surprisingly from a previous trend
+  * or if correlates with a change in feelings

 #### Trends, feelings and the normativity of beliefs

-* Normativity (from association with current feelings) is **always** about trends
+* Normativity (something being good, bad or indifferent) is **always** about trends
   * It exists in the "thick now"
 * Normative valuation comes from associating trends with feelings (see below)
-* A trend takes its (normative) value from the intensity of concurrent feelings
+* A trend takes its (normative) value from the intensity of concurrent, ambient feelings
   * `trend_value(<trend>, good | bad | neutral)`
 * A belief supported by a trend takes the normative value of that trend
   * A belief associated with a bad feeling is unpleasant, else it's pleasant (good) or indifferent (neutral)
   * Since trends have lengths, the normative values of trends have duration
     * e.g. a long-lasting unpleasant belief are worse than a short-lasting one
-  * A trend is **significant** (and worthy of belief synthesis) if
-    * it breaks surprisingly from a previous trend
-    * or if correlates with a change in feelings

 ## CA actions